 I know that thinking about counselling is a big step.
 It can be daunting to think that you're going to reveal your innermost thoughts to a stranger.
-I am an experienced counsellor and a registered member of the BACP (British Association for Counselling and Psychotherapy).
-I will listen to you and try to understand your worries and fears, in a non-judgemental and caring way so that you can live a happier life.
+I am an experienced counsellor who will listen to you and try to understand your worries and fears without judging you.

-What happens in counselling?: Counselling can help explain why we think and behave in the ways we do – often repeating patterns that don’t help us.
-A counsellor does not give advice, instead, they help you to untangle your problems so that you can change unhelpful thoughts and behaviours.
+What happens in counselling?
+Counselling can help explain why we think and behave in the ways we do – often repeating patterns that don’t help us.
+A counsellor does not give advice, instead, they help you to untangle your problems so that you can live life more easily.